viebboy/PyGOP/docs/index.rst

 Documentation Overview
 ----------------------

+* :ref:`changelog` documents major changes between versions.

-* :ref:`installation` gives instruction on how to install PyGOP through pip or source
+* :ref:`installation` gives instruction on how to install PyGOP through pip or source.

-* :ref:`quickstart` gives a brief introduction how to use PyGOP interface
+* :ref:`quickstart` gives a brief introduction on how to use PyGOP interface.

+* :ref:`examples` gives instruction on how to run our complete example code on a subset of CelebA dataset.

-* :ref:`common-interface` is dedicated to common parameters and interface shared by all algorithms
+* :ref:`common-interface` is dedicated to common parameters and interface shared by all algorithms.

-* :ref:`data` gives instruction on the data feeding mechanism of PyGOP
+* :ref:`data` gives instruction on the data feeding mechanism of PyGOP.

 * :ref:`computation` discusses how to setup parameters related to computation devices and computation environment such as single machine or cluster.

-* :ref:`algorithms` gives brief description of each algorithm and algorithm-specific parameters
+* :ref:`algorithms` gives brief description of each algorithm and algorithm-specific parameters.

-* :ref:`customization` details how to define custom loss, metrics or operators
+* :ref:`customization` details how to define custom loss, metrics or operators.

 .. toctree::